239jayanta/system-admin-eng/README.md

 # sudo poweroff / for host machine # virsh shutdown openclaw-server
 Disk spach for resize which have vm location on drive find that.
 # sudo virsh domblklist openclow_server
+After showing the vm disk path and img location. will be the disk-resize.

+if disk spach resize 50GB fot that will be
+# sudo qemu-img resize /mnt/mydisk/backup/vm/openclow_server.qcow2 +50G

+when vm disk resize is done then vm will be start
+# virsh start openclow_server